 Arbitration hearings are held in private and attendance is restricted to those directly involved in the proceedings.
-Hearings are normally held at Sport Resolutions Arbitration and Mediation Centre at 1 Salisbury Square, London, or at any venue that the parties agree between themselves.
+Hearings are normally held at Sport Resolutions Arbitration and Mediation Centre at 1 Paternoster Lane, London, or at any venue that the parties agree between themselves.

 - How is the decision of the arbitration panel communicated?